-I would like to highlight today three primary areas where AHRQ excels in developing, supporting, disseminating, and delivering the tools needed by the health system: improvements in rural health care, better optimization of telehealth, and health equity.
+Next, I want to highlight three primary areas where AHRQ excels in developing, supporting, disseminating, and delivering the tools the health system needs: improvements in rural health care, better telehealth optimization, and more efficient health care delivery.

-AHRQ has designated rural populations as a priority population for their work.
+AHRQ has designated rural populations as a priority population for its work.
 As rural health systems struggle with hospital closures, AHRQ is a critical agency for improving high-value patient care in these regions.
 For example, AHRQ can assist rural hospitals by:

 - Conducting research on best practices for delivering high-quality care in rural settings.
 The first step in providing better health outcomes and quality of life for rural communities is identifying unique challenges, including health care quality and access.
-AHRQ prioritizes rural America's health by confronting their unique needs.
+AHRQ prioritizes rural America's health by confronting its unique needs.
 The Agency has pioneered projects and programs dedicated to understanding telehealth and its place in improving rural patients' health. - Providing technical assistance and training.
 While rural areas have seen a rapid increase in opioid-related deaths, rural doctors and health systems may not have access to new medication recovery options, so AHRQ facilitates innovative education programs that can reach them.

 Telehealth has emerged as a critical and widely used tool for providing healthcare outside of physical healthcare spaces.
-However, while there are benefits to telehealth, there are still many patient-centered challenges that need to be addressed by AHRQ and HSR.
+However, while there are telehealth benefits, many patient-centered challenges still need to be addressed by AHRQ and HSR.
 Essential questions that HSR could address include understanding the training and support of health care professionals and patients need to use telehealth (including mental health) property, the best workforce configurations for the deployment of telehealth, which type of traditional patient visits were most effectively transferred to virtual visits and for which patient populations, and how changes in telehealth payment policy did and did not affect the sustainability of telehealth visits and health systems operations.

-AHRQ has a strong record of funding and disseminating scalable results on each of these points and more when measuring the quality and delivery of telemedicine.
+AHRQ has a strong record of funding and disseminating scalable results on each of these points, as well as more, when measuring the quality and delivery of telemedicine.
 For example:

-- On the safety of telemedicine: Treatment and Follow-up Care Associated With Patient-Scheduled Primary Care Telemedicine and In-Person Visits in a Large Integrated Health System - On the effectiveness of telemedicine: Impact of Technology-Based Interventions on Patient-Reported Outcomes in Asthma: A Systematic Review - On the patient-centered needs of telemedicine: Contribution of Continuous Virtual Monitoring to Hospital Safety, Quality, and Value of Care for COVID-19 Patient - On the efficiency of telemedicine: Parent Experience and Cost Savings Associated With a Novel Tele-physiatry Program for Children Living in Rural and Underserved Communities - On the equitability of telemedicine: Urban Telemedicine Enables Equity in Access to Acute Illness Care - On identifying disparities in telemedicine: Disparities in Use of Video Telemedicine Among Patients With Limited English Proficiency During the COVID-19 Pandemic
+- On the safety of telemedicine: Treatment and Follow-up Care Associated With Patient-Scheduled Primary Care Telemedicine and In-Person Visits in a Large Integrated Health System - On the effectiveness of telemedicine: Impact of Technology-Based Interventions on Patient- Reported Outcomes in Asthma: A Systematic Review - On the patient-centered needs of telemedicine: Contribution of Continuous Virtual Monitoring to Hospital Safety, Quality, and Value of Care for COVID-19 Patient - On the efficiency of telemedicine: Parent Experience and Cost Savings Associated With a Novel Tele-physiatry Program for Children Living in Rural and Underserved Communities - On identifying disparities in telemedicine: Disparities in Use of Video Telemedicine Among Patients With Limited English Proficiency During the COVID-19 Pandemic

-AHRQ and health services research is the primary tool for identifying, studying, and eliminating health inequities and promoting high-value care for all patients, regardless of their geographic, race, gender, or language preference.
+AHRQ and health services research are the primary tools for identifying, studying, and eliminating health inefficiencies and promoting high-value care for all patients, regardless of their geographic location, race, gender, or language preference.
 For example, AHRQ can make health care access fairer for all patients by: